stephen-cloete/orcl-apex-projects/readme.md

 **Morten Braten https://ora-00001.blogspot.com/**

 ### **CentOS Linux 7**
 CentOS is a community driven version of a very reliable RPM-based commercial linux distribution called RHEL (Red Hat Enterprise Linux).
-Each time a new version of RHEL comes out, they have to share their source code to public (due to licence limitations), and contributors of CentOS take this new version, re-brand, compile and distribute it for free (CentOS stands for Community enterprise Operating System).
-There's also another option - Oracle Linux, which developers do almost the same, but the CentOS community.

 ### **Oracle Database XE within Docker**
 APEX engine lives inside the Oracle Database.
-It's available for free and can be installed into its Express Edition as well, which is a totally free option.
-Current version of the RDBMS is 18c.
-How due to the fact that this is only a limited free version of the RDBMS, it offers a lot of great features, which were usually included only with the Enterprise Edition of it.
+It's available for free and can be installed into its Express Edition (XE), which is a totally free option.
+Please note* Oracle 18c XE does have restrictions CPU's , RAM and Storage

 ### **Oracle APEX**
 Low-code web development platform.
 Quoting the official website, it enables you to design, develop and deploy beautiful, responsive, database-driven applications using only your web browser.
 It is a free Oracle Database feature.
 APEX needs a web listener to function - and there're three options available at the moment: